muchowsky/kasm_workspaces_registry/README.md

 This image is designed to provide a ready-to-use environment for 3D printing workflows directly in your Kasm deployment.

+Volume Mappings is configured by default which means that you need to edit and save workspace in order to install it on your system

 ## Discovery